wjandrea/what-bash/README.md

     -t      Print only types, similar to "type -at".

 Exit Status:
-    3 - Invalid options
+    4 - Missing dependency ("symlink-info" or optionally the "-n" handler) 3 - Invalid options
     1 - At least one NAME is not found, or any other error 0 - otherwise